nahco314/cc-hook/README.md

+# Update

+Claude Code's official hooks function has released.

+So cc-hook is no longer needed; use official hooks!

 # cc-hook

 A lightweight wrapper specifically for claude code to trigger notifications or custom commands when tasks complete or permissions are requested.